rogeriog/MatterVial_SupportData/README.md

+# Full support data for new version of the paper coming in a few days.
+# Autoencoders, and partial analysis of feature synergy in the matbench perovskites already available.

 # Supporting Data: Bridging Feature-Based Models and Graph Neural Networks

 This repository contains the data and code used to support the findings in the paper: